xiabai84/aliyun-ecs-ai-sandbox/README.md

 # aliyun-ecs-ai-sandbox

-This is a automation script for building machine learning dev-environment on Alibaba Cloud, which is hosted in german region (Frankfurt am Main) by default<br>
+This is a automation script for building machine learning dev-environment on Alibaba Cloud, which is hosted in german region (Frankfurt am Main) by default setting.<br>

-I use python for creating ECS instance and then install nvidia drivers, libs for deep learning with GPU support via  ansible-playbook.
-This guide assumes you're usuing ubuntu 18.04.
-The playbook may need some editing if you're using other versions of ubuntu or linux...
+I use python for creating ECS instance.
+There is a ansible-playbook for installing nvidia drivers, libs for deep learning with GPU support.
+This guide assumes you will use ubuntu 18.04, the playbook may need some editing if you're using other versions of ubuntu or linux...

 ### Deep Learning libraries

 This script contains the newest version of tensorflow and pytorch.

 * tensorflow 2.1,